-Fleas are parasitic six-legged insects that feed on the blood of their hosts.
-Their bodies are made for jumping and their compressed shape, mean that it’s also easy for them to run through the hair of your pet.
-Although there are many different species of fleas, the most common one is Ctenocephalides felis, a cat flea that actually prefers dogs.
+Fleas are six-legged insects that feed on blood from their hosts.
+Their bodies made for jumping and their compressed shape, meaning that it’s also easy for them to run through the fur hair of your dog or cat pet.
+Although there are many different species of fleas, the most common one is Ctenocephalides felis, a cat flea that prefers dogs.

-Fleas thrive in warm, humid conditions at low altitudes.
-A female flea requires a “blood meal” in order to lay her eggs.
-Their droppings, the reddish-brown “flea dirt” that you see on your pet, is actually what larvae need to feed on to live.
+Flea thrives in warm, humid conditions at low altitudes.
+A female flea requires a “blood meal” to lay eggs.
+Droppings, the brown flea dirt that you see on your pet, is what larvae need to feed on to live.

-Fleas are not only a nuisance to humans and their pets, but can cause medical problems in pets including flea allergy dermatitis, tapeworms, hair loss, and secondary skin irritations.
+Fleas are not only a nuisance to humans and their pets but can cause medical problems in pets, including flea allergy dermatitis, tapeworms, hair loss, and secondary skin irritations.
 Also, large numbers of fleas can cause anemia, especially in puppies and kittens.
 Some pets are known to die if the anemia is severe.
-While bites are rarely felt, it is the resulting irritation caused by the flea salivary secretions that varies among pets.
+At the same time, bites are the resulting irritation caused by the flea salivary secretions that vary among pets.
 Some may witness a severe reaction (rash or inflammation) resulting in secondary infections caused by scratching the aggravated skin area.
-Tapeworms normally plague our pets but can appear in children if parts of infested fleas are accidentally consumed.

 FAD is one of the most common allergies in pets.
-Pets with FAD are not only irritated by flea bites, but are also allergic to the parasite’s saliva, containing 15 reactive components.
+Pets with FAD are not only irritated by flea bites but are also allergic to the parasite’s saliva, containing 15 reactive components.
 When the pet receives his first flea bite, his immune system responds and sets up a hypersensitivity reaction.
-The reaction manifests itself as severe itching when the pet is bitten again.
-This means a bite from a single flea can set off a delayed itch reaction from flea bites received over the past six months.
-This not only starts a seemingly never-ending itch cycle; it also causes hive-like lesions from all of the bites, making the pet uncomfortable.
+The reaction manifests itself as severe itching when the pets are bitten again.
+Thus, it means a bite from a single flea can set off a delayed itch reaction from flea bites received over the past six months.
+Therefore, not only starts a seemingly never-ending itch cycle; it also causes hive-like lesions from all of the bites, making the pet uncomfortable.

 Since your goal is to prevent bites from occurring in the first place, you should use a product that kills adult fleas before they bite, as well as eliminates as many stages of the flea’s life cycle as possible.
 This involves using an adulticide, like pyrethrin and an Insect Growth Regulator (IGR) or Insect Development Inhibitor (IDI).

-We recommend topical adulticides such as Bio Spot, Advantage, or Frontline.
-These treatments both kill fleas on contact with the pet’s skin or hair and kill eggs and larvae.
+Steam ‘n’ Dry Pest Control Auckland service recommend topical adulticides such as Bio Spot, Advantage, or Frontline.
+These treatments both kill fleas on contact with the pet’s skin or hair and destroy eggs and larvae.

-If your pet is on a flea control program and still suffers occasional flare-ups, itching can be controlled with antihistamines, Soothing Mist and Itch Stop products.
-In severe cases, your veterinarian may prescribe oral steroids or even hyposensitization.
+Suppose your pet is on a flea control program and still suffers occasional flare-ups, itching controlled with antihistamines, Soothing Mist, and Itch Stop products.
+In severe cases, your vet may prescribe oral steroids or even hyposensitisation.